 Healthcare Reputation Management

 72% of patients use online reviews to find a new doctor.
 So what are you doing to protect the reputation of your doctors, clinics, private practices, hospitals, and the overall healthcare system?
 Consumer healthcare reviews are one of the most important factors that influence a new patient’s decision to work with a doctor or healthcare system.
-Here’s a look at how reviews affect the healthcare industry.
+Here’s a look at how reviews affect healthcare reputation management.

 How do Patients look for Healthcare?